Key Insights into the Seven Forex Majors

 EURUSD INFORMATION

-EUR/USD or else the ‘Fiber’ is the most traded currency pair in the Forex market, accounting 23% of the total market activity (EURUSD share was 30% in 2001).
-About 88% of all Forex transactions are denominated in US dollars.
+EUR/USD, also known as the ‘Fiber’, is the most traded currency pair in the Forex market, accounting for 23% of total market activity (down from 30% in 2001).
+Approximately 88% of all Forex transactions are denominated in US dollars.

 (↑) Historical High: 1.6039 (2008) – 1.8700 (1973)